12 Best Belts for Men Review to Help Keep It Up – March, 2023 with Buying Guide

 The style-conscious may tastefully (and occasionally) match a tan or navy belt with the right dress-casual outfit in the summer, but nearly all dress belts are either black or brown.

 The same rules generally apply to casual belts, although there’s more leeway since things can get tricky.
-Needless to say, if you’re wearing white sneakers or canvas shoes with jeans or lighter-colored khaki pants, you’re usually not going to wear a white belt (unless you’re trying out for a role in Caddyshack).
+Needless to say, if you’re wearing white sneakers or canvas shoes with jeans or lighter-coloured khaki pants, you’re usually not going to wear a white belt (unless you’re trying out for a role in Caddyshack).
 In that case, match the belt with the rest of your outfit.
 Jeans can be more problematic, so here’s a rule of thumb: brown and neutral tones match best with denim jeans and white shoes.

 Let’s talk about belt widths for a moment.
 A belt is considered thin if it’s 1¼ inches wide or less, and it’s considered wide if it measures at least 1½ inches in width.
 We’ve already discussed the fact that dress belts are thinner than casual ones, but the width of a casual belt can vary greatly.
 A general guideline is that you don’t want the belt to convey a “sloppy” look, so you’d want a wider casual belt for cargo pants, but you can get away with a narrower one with dark-colored jeans.